method-inc/categorizr.js/README.md

 `setType()` – sets current device type and updates html class.

 `categorizeType(real, faked)` – Sets a device type as another.
 E.g. `categorizr.categorizeType('tv', 'desktop')` sets all tv devices to be desktop.

-## Roadmap

-* Get Brett Jankord’s feedback on the project.
-* Functional tests and community feedback.
-* UA and device testing.
-* Research integration with Modernizr.
-* Integration with node.js and express.

-## Committing

-Edit `src/*.js` files.
-Run `make` in terminal.

-You’ll need the devDependencies installed for [smoosh.